Swift Style Guide

 Swift's type system is designed to be both powerful and expressive.
 Leverage the type system for safer and more readable code.

-• Prefer Strong Typing Over Casting: Use specific types over general types (e.g., prefer Int over Any) to avoid unnecessary casting.
+- Prefer Strong Typing Over Casting: Use specific types over general types (e.g., prefer

-• Type Inference: Utilize Swift's type inference capabilities to keep code clean and concise without sacrificing type safety.
+) to avoid unnecessary casting. - Type Inference: Utilize Swift's type inference capabilities to keep code clean and concise without sacrificing type safety.

 Error Handling

 Swift introduces a robust error handling model.
-Use throw and catch to handle errors in a clear and predictable manner.
+Use throw

-• Prefer Enums for Error Types: When defining your own errors, use enums that conform to the Error protocol to categorize error states.
+in functions where error handling adds clear value. - Prefer Enums for Error Types: When defining your own errors, use enums that conform to the

 Optionals